 Retrieval of content stored in Zenya is easy, using aggregate API features like keyword search, portals and personalized lists like “My tasks” and “My favorites”, which cover all Zenya modules.

 In addition to the system-wide API features like search, individual Zenya modules provide additional API’s for retrieval, creation and modification of data stored in the module.

 All Zenya modules share a common foundation which takes care of authentication, user management and so on.

 The Zenya API is an inseparable part of Zenya.
 No additional licensing is required in order to use the API’s.

 Customers with an active support & maintenance subscription for Zenya have access to updates to Zenya software, which can include improvements to the API.

-The information provided on this website does reflect the API features of the most recent version of Zenya, currently being version 6.3.0.
-Roll-out of this version to customers will start on October 3, 2022.
+The information provided on this website does reflect the API features of the most recent version of Zenya, currently being version 6.4.0.
+Roll-out of this version to customers has started on Jan 30, 2023.

 Although most customers make use of Zenya SaaS, and therefore are always up-to-date, you can still encounter an on-premise installation of Zenya.

 Customers running Zenya on-premises might not yet use the most recent version.
 This includes versions < 6.0 which can be recognized by the old product name “iProva”.
 Older versions of Zenya / iProva have a different (more limited) API feature set.